 Much research is undertaken into the incidence, prevention, causes and effects of functional illiteracy.
 Did you know that there are 740,000 workers with literacy problems in the Netherlands?
 A selection of research papers can be accessed here:

 When intent to establish a Literacy House, it is important to develop an action plan which outlines your approach, projected outcomes and joint ambitions.
 To determine these amibtions, we provide you with the statistics on the number of people with literacy problems in your municipality or region in the Netherlands:

 The action plan includes a clear division of roles and tasks for each partner in the collaboration.
 We provide an overview of activities a Literacy House might take on.

 A) Literacy House Volunteers

 Based on an intake interview, a Literacy House refers people with low literacy skills to an appropriate course or activity.
 An intake is done by a certified teacher or by a Literacy House volunteer, under supervision of such a qualified expert.
 Literacy House volunteers are well equipped for their responsibilities.
 They receive for example a basic training (more below) and a reception desk training.
 The latter trains them to refer clients to appropriate courses and helps improve their interview skills.

 B) Literacy House Coordinator

 The Literacy House coordinator fulfils a pivotal role within the Literacy House and its broader network.
-Literacy House coordinators employed by a library have the opportunity to take a course to qualify as a Basic Skills counsellor.
+Literacy House coordinators employed by a library have the opportunity to take a course to qualify as a Essential Skills counsellor.

 This 8- day training provides information regarding the social domain and looks at various client groups and their various needs, wishes and options.
 Attention is paid to staying in contact and effective collaboration.
 The course also seeks to improve knowledge of language levels and available materials.